Introduction to Disability

 – Occupation is a factor used in determining rates.
 For example, a doctor’s rate would be much lower than a blue-collar worker.

-– Guaranteed Renewable policies cannot be cancelled by the insurance company even if a change in the insured’s circumstances would make him or her a greater risk.
-Plus, the insurance company cannot make any changes to the provisions of the policy, or add restrictions.
+– Guaranteed Renewable policies cannot be canceled by the insurance company even if a change in the insured’s circumstances would make him or her a greater risk.
+Plus, the insurance company cannot make any changes to the provisions of the policy or add restrictions.
 When purchasing an individual disability policy it should be Guaranteed Renewable.

 – Guarantees future premiums will not be increased.
 When purchasing an individual policy it should be Non-Cancelable.